-a) Figure out the average semester of the all students.

-- b) Determine the average semester of students that attend at least one lecture of Sokrates. - c) Calculate how many lectures students are attending on average.
+- a) Figure out the average semester of the all students. - b) What is the average semester of students that are not attending any lecture? - c) Determine the average semester of students that attend at least one lecture of Sokrates. - d) Calculate how many lectures students are attending on average.
 Students who do not attend any lecture should be reflected in the result as well.
-If you get stuck, see hints: $^{1\ 2}$ - d) Calculate how many lectures each student is attending.
+If you get stuck, see hints: $^{1\ 2}$ - e) Calculate how many lectures each student is attending.
 Students who do not attend any lecture should be included in the result as well ($attend_count = 0$).